ucpdh23/Servant/README.md

 **Extensibility**

-Servant provides a extensible framework, implemented in Java, that allows the integration of new connectors to sensors or actuators.
+Servant provides a extensible framework, implemented in Java and Kotlin, that allows the integration of new elements like sensors and actuators.

 Integration of any kind of device into the Internet of Things technology is easy.
 Thanks to a distributed messaging system and Java, interfacing with any system in order to send or receive data from/to the cloud never will be a hard work.
 Integration with systems like IFTTT